kianwasabi/rpm_sensor/README.md

 # rpm_sensor
 LM393 speedsensor, Arduino Uno & CAN-BUS Shield v2 | Submodule | SEA:ME DES

-Reads the RPM sensor and calculates the RPM value.
+Reads the LM393 speedsensor and calculates the RPM value. <br>
-This function should be called periodically at a specified sample rate.
-It disables interrupts, calculates the RPM based on the pulse count and time elapsed, and then re-enables interrupts.
+The calculated the RPM value is sent in byte 0 & byte 1 of the CAN Bus frame. <br>